7 Best Lever Action Rifles: Ultimate Guide

 Citadel LevTac 92 Review

-The LevTac 92 costs about 700 bucks, which can be considered affordable for a magnum-powered lever gun these days.
-What makes it a great deal is the number of features included in the weapon.
-It’s not your standard lever gun and includes several features you’d spend a fortune on.
-These features would cost well over a few hundred dollars.
+The LevTac 92 goes for about 700 bucks, quite reasonable for a magnum-powered lever gun nowadays.
+What makes it a great deal is the number of features it packs that would usually cost a fortune.

 Those same features make the LevTac 92 standard out.
-This includes a lightweight and very modern M-LOK rail system.
-It’s super long and gives you plenty of slots for lights, foregrips, and similar must-haves.
-Across the top, we have an optic rail for adding red dots or long eye relief scopes.
-On top of that, we get a rear peep sight and standard front sight.
+It includes a lightweight and modern M-LOK rail system, offering plenty of slots for accessories like lights and foregrips.
+It also includes an optic rail on top for adding red dots or long eye relief scopes, along with a rear peep sight and standard front sight.

-From a tactical perspective, a few features stand out.
-The open ejecting design allows you to port load should the gun run dry.
-The side-loading gate makes it easy to keep the gun topped off and loaded.
-On top of that, the gun comes with a huge lever for quick action working.
-The .357 Magnum version uses a 16/5 inch barrel, and the 44 Magnum and 454 Casull use an 18.5-inch barrel and has an eight-round magazine capacity.
+Looking at it tactically, a few features catch the eye.
+With its open ejecting design, you can port load if the gun runs dry.
+The side-loading gate makes it easy to keep the gun topped off.
+Plus, it’s got a big lever for quick action.
+The .357 Magnum version uses a 16/5 inch barrel, and the 44 Magnum and 454 Casull use an 18.5-inch barrel and holds eight rounds.

 Citadel LevTac 92 Pros and Cons